GabrielDertoni/make-me-a-btree/README.md

 customize the genrated code, run `make 'DEFINES=-DBT_ELEM=<your_type>'`.
 More `-D` flags can be added to further customize the implementation.
 Note that the generated code may not work out of the box and may require some, but not much modification.
 Maybe a couple of `#include` statements or something like that.
+To specify a custom formatter use the flag `FORMATTER=clang-format` in the make command, for example.

 ## Macros